 There are quite a few tongue-in-cheek “appreciation days” out there.
 Today, for example, is Star Wars Day – May the 4th be with you!
 But you really should take this Friday seriously: Besides family members, your child care provider is probably the single most important person in your child’s life.

-The truth is that early child hood educators often over-deliver and are under-appreciated for doing so.
+The truth is that early childhood educators often over-deliver and are under-appreciated for doing so.
 Here are 7 ideas to help you even up the score on child care provider appreciation day:

-- Make it a group effort.
 If you’d like to purchase a gift, you can put more money towards any one single idea (from this list or not) if everyone from your child’s class pitches in.
 Talk to the other parents at your child care center or home daycare and organize it.
 It’s also a good way to figure out what type of things a particular caregiver likes or does in her free time.

-- A subscription service.
 Everyone likes getting a box of new, cool stuff every month.
 For coffee drinkers there are subscription services that send you new varieties to taste, like Craft Coffee.
 If cookies is his guilty pleasure (who doesn’t love cookies?!), offer him a subscription to Cravory Cookies and for the beauty maven on a budget, Ipsy will send a collection of products she’ll be able to find at her local store if she loves it.
 Figure out what your child’s preschool director or teacher is into and see if there is a service for it!

-- Time off.
 Depending on your preschool, you may be able to organize some extra (paid) time off for your child care provider.
 A Friday afternoon head-start on the weekend can be more valuable than the “sum of its parts.”

-Created by parents for parents. www.CareLuLu.com
+Created by parents for parents.
+Find child care: www.CareLuLu.com